 - When entering your module details, please note that in the ‘Initial Grade’ drop-down menu you must select the result you have obtained in the module, e.g. D1, D2, F, N, NG, I. If you are an Education student who has to repeat a component of a module, select ‘QPV’ as the initial grade.

-- Once you have completed the registration form and payment process, you will receive an e-mail to your MIC Student E-mail address confirming payment for the modules you registered for.
+- Once you have completed the registration form, you will receive an e-mail to your MIC Student E-mail address confirming registration.

 - If you do not receive a confirmation e-mail please notify Student Academic Administration via e-mail to email@example.com